nh-server/switch-guide/docs/user_guide/all/making_essential_backups.md

 1. Go to the top right and press `Close` > `Home`.
 1. Navigate to `Tools` > `USB tools` > `SD card` and plug your Switch into your PC via USB.
 1. Copy the `backup` folder on your microSD card to a safe location on your PC.
-1. Once done, you may delete the `backup` folder from the root of your microSD card and eject the `UMS` device safely from within your computer's operating system, then return to Hekate's `Home` menu.
+1. Once done, you may delete the `backup` folder from the root of your microSD card and eject the `UMS` device safely from within your computer's operating system, then return to hekate's `Home` menu.

 ::: details About microSD cards with less than 32GB of free space (Click to unfold)

 On FAT32 formatted microSD cards or cards that have less than 32 gigabytes of space available, the NAND backup will be split into 1 or 2 gigabyte parts.

-Hekate will stop producing these parts when it runs out of space.
+hekate will stop producing these parts when it runs out of space.
 When this happens, do the following:

-1. Press `OK` when Hekate tells you to back up your stuff.</br>
+1. Press `OK` when hekate tells you to back up your stuff.</br>
     ![nandbackup](img/nandbackup.bmp){ width=600 }
 1. Press `Close` > `Close` > `USB Tools` > `SD Card` and connect your Switch to your PC via USB.
 1. Your microSD card should now be accessible on your PC, move the `backup` folder on the root of your microSD card to a safe location on your PC.
     - *If* you are prompted to merge folders, do so.
-1. Eject the `UMS` device safely from within your computer's operating system and close the UMS window in Hekate.
+1. Eject the `UMS` device safely from within your computer's operating system and close the UMS window in hekate.
 1. Press `Close` > `Backup eMMC` > `eMMC RAW GPP` and continue backing up your NAND.
 1. Repeat step 2-5 until the NAND is completely dumped.
-1. Once done, return to Hekate's `Home` menu.
+1. Once done, return to hekate's `Home` menu.

 :::